 - 1 tablespoon olive oil

 - 1 cup onion, diced

-- 2 stalks celery, diced chopped
+- 2 stalks celery, diced, chopped

-- 1 cup bell peppers, chopped I like to use a combo of colors .
+- 1 cup sweet bell peppers, chopped

-- 6 cups chicken broth or stock (You can use a mixture of broth and water too)
+- 6 cups chicken broth or stock

-- 3/4 cup can diced tomatoes
+- ¾ cup diced tomatoes (canned)

 - 12 oz shrimp, raw and peeled